Who discovered positron annihilation?: Rudimentary biographical notes on Theodor Heiting

 \section{Rudimentary biographical notes on Theodor Heiting}

 The following notes are mostly based on archived information at Universit\"atsarchiv der Universit\"atsbibliothek, Martin--Luther--Universit\"at Halle--Wittenberg, Germany.

 Theodor Fritz Heiting was born in Wuppertal--Elberfeld on \printdate{14.07.1908}.
+His parents were Heinrich and Maria Heiting.
 He went to the Volksschule in Elberfeld from 1914 until 1918, and went on with a humanistic secondary school education \citep{LMU1928}, at first in Elberfeld until 1919, then eight more years in Halle an der Saale, where he passed his ``A--levels'' in 1927.
 He went on to study Physics, Mathematics, and Chemistry in Halle with a short intermezzo in Munich.
 At least in early 1934, he lived at Johannesplatz 14 in Halle.

 In Munich, he was a student at Philosophische Fakult\"at, Ludwig--Maximilians--Universit\"at M\"unchen, in winter semester 1928\slash1929 and summer semester 1929.
 He lived in Augustenstra\ss e 50\slash4 \citep{LMU1928} and Leopoldstra\ss e 60\slash2 \citep{LMU1929}.
 At Ludwig--Maximilians--Universit\"at, he took the following courses (teacher in parentheses): introduction to theoretical physics I and II (Graetz), theory of electricity and magnetism (Graetz), thermodynamics and statistical gas theory (Ott), lab course in physics (Kirchner), and differential equations (Perron).